Stop Regretting Your Purchases: 18 Real-Life Ways to Curb Impulse Spending and Actually Save

 They’ve made it as frictionless as possible for you to spend.
 As a book addict, I know all too well how easy it is to hit the buy button without thinking about my purchase.

-But if you have to get out of bed and go downstairs to find your credit card, that gives some distance to ask yourself: ‘do I need this?’
+But if I have to get out of bed and go downstairs to find my credit card, that gives me some distance to ask myself: ‘Do I need this?’

 Making online purchases less convenient will give you some breathing space to apply the other tips in this article.